Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.49 team ERA ranks 19th among all league pitching staffs.
+- The Pirates have a 4.50 team ERA that ranks 20th across all MLB pitching staffs.

-- The Pirates surrender the sixth-fewest home runs in baseball (144 total, 1.1 per game).
+- Pirates pitchers combine to surrender 147 home runs (1.1 per game), the seventh-fewest in the league.

-- The Pirates will look to Hatch (1-1) in his second start of the season.

-- His last appearance came in relief on Thursday when the righty tossed one scoreless inning against the Kansas City Royals without giving up a hit.
+- In his most recent appearance on Tuesday, the right-hander went nine scoreless innings against the Kansas City Royals while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.